MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 - For Linux devices, see [Configure Microsoft Defender for Endpoint on Linux for static proxy discovery](linux-static-proxy-configuration.md)
 - For macOS devices, see [Microsoft Defender for Endpoint on Mac](microsoft-defender-endpoint-mac.md#network-connections)

-The Defender for Endpoint sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Defender for Endpoint service.
-The embedded Defender for Endpoint sensor runs in system context using the LocalSystem account.
+The Defender for Endpoint sensor requires Microsoft Windows HTTP (`WinHTTP`) to report sensor data and communicate with the Defender for Endpoint service.
+The embedded Defender for Endpoint sensor runs in system context using the `LocalSystem` account.

 > [!TIP]
-> For organizations that use forward proxies as a gateway to the Internet, you can use network protection to [investigate connection events that occur behind forward proxies](investigate-behind-proxy.md).
+> If you use forward proxies as a gateway to the Internet, you can use network protection to [investigate connection events that occur behind forward proxies](investigate-behind-proxy.md).

-The WinHTTP configuration setting is independent of the Windows Internet (WinINet) browsing proxy settings (see, [WinINet vs. WinHTTP](/windows/win32/wininet/wininet-vs-winhttp)).
+The `WinHTTP` configuration setting is independent of the Windows Internet (`WinINet`) browsing proxy settings (see [WinINet vs. WinHTTP](/windows/win32/wininet/wininet-vs-winhttp)).
 It can only discover a proxy server by using the following discovery methods:

 - Autodiscovery methods: